Olusegun Oke Library: History

 Olusegun Oke Library was established in July 1990, after the establishment of the university with the major aim of supporting the vision and mission of the university in the area of teaching, learning and research activities.
 At inception, it occupied a small space in the building, now referred to as Bookshop and Internal Audit.
-The OOL has witnessed impressive physical developments, starting from a building that provided 82 seats between 1990 and 1999, to a building complex with 2,400 seats in 2002, comprising various offices, conference room, store e.t.c.
-The library moved to its present site courtesy of the then Vice-Chancellor Prof. A. M Salau, JP.
+The OOL has witnessed impressive physical developments, starting from a building that provided 82 seats between 1990 and 1999, to a building complex with 2,400 seats in 2002, comprising various offices, conference room, stores, etc. The library moved to its present site courtesy of the then Vice-Chancellor Prof. A. M Salau, JP.
 FIN.

 The library, in its bid to serve as the university's main hub for all electronic resources and management, established a virtual and electronic library in 2007 and 2012 respectively.
 The Universal Service Provision Fund (USPF), an arm of the Nigerian Communication Commission, supported the establishment of the full-fledged virtual library and electronic library in the university.

 In 2018, library spaces evolved to meet campus needs by the setting up of an Annexe Library referred to as the Olusegun Oke Library Annexe.
 The aim of the Annexe Library was to meet the academic needs of the medical community.
 The National Information Technology Development Agency (NITDA) through its commitment to implementing the National Information Technology Policy, assisted OOL Annexe with the Library Software Management System, Ebscohost database and electronic gadgets in March 2018.